bees-hive/elegant-git/README.md

 ### Development environment
 The following tools are needed for successful development:
 - Docker >= 19.03.2 is used for running tests
-- Python 3.x is needed for documentation previews
-- Elegant Git automates testing process and documentation generation
+- Elegant Git is used for running the testing process and generating documentation

 ### Coding rules
 We enforce having a consistent implementation by following the next strict rules: